f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 The 0x1f status command is used to read current azimuth and elevation.
 A 12 byte response is expected for set and status commands.
 All frames start with 0x57 and end with 0x20.

+<h2>rotctld Protocol Implementation</h2>

+The controller uses the 'P' and 'p' commands to set and get azimuth and elevation.

 <h2>API</h2>